 Lekkerwijn is an historic Cape Dutch Homestead set in magnificent grounds and gardens offering single travelers, couples, families and groups a memorable experience.
 We are ideally situated in the heart of the cape winelands within 15 minutes of Franschhoek, Stellenbosch and Paarl.
 Easy access to airport (30 mins), Cape Town (45 mins) and Garden Route & coast.

 We Look Forward to welcoming You To Lekkerwijn

-Stay with us from Sunday until Thursday night for a minimum of 2 nights and you only pay R350 per person sharing includes breakfast.
-Valid From June until end August 2016.
+Stay with us from Sunday until Thursday night for a minimum of 2 nights and get 30% off.
+Valid From June until end August 2017.
 Bookings must be made directly via firstname.lastname@example.org.
 Or call us on 0218741122.
 This offer is not available via 3rd party websites and excludes our self - catering units.

 Please contact us directly to arrange this offer.

 Please contact us for group, functions or wedding bookings for exclusive use of Lekkerwijn (a minimum of 2 nights), on email@example.com.